rory81/growing_funds/README.md

 In case the user is an administrator the option '<em>Project Management</em>' is available to easily get access to the admin functionality from Django.
 The projects, categories, email addresses, users, orders and site name can also be managed from the project management page.

+##### function of the different HTML pages
+The following pages were made for the users:
+- project_category.html: to display all projects per selected category
+- projectdetail.html: show the details for one specific project
+- projects.html: homepage, showing the top-3 top earners and the last 5 projects that were newly added
+- search_projects.html: page showing the results from the top searchbar.
+Not using the homepage as there are filters (top-3 and top-5) on the projects
+- startprojectform.html: form to create and publish your own project
+- terms_and_conditions.html: terms and conditions the host has to agree to.
+- checkout.html: the form where the user can pledge an amount of their choosing to a project the user is interested in.
+- payment_success.html: shows the results of an succeeded payment
+- profile.html: shows the order history and the created projects of a user with the delivery info of the user.
+- terms_and_conditions.html: the user has to agree to the terms and conditions before publishing the project.
+It is only fair that they can read the terms before agreeing.
+- search_projects.html: if the search bar in the header is used the results will be displayed on this page.

 ## Technologies used
 - [JavaScript](https://www.javascript.com/): to make Stripe elements, ShareThis button and dataTables work and to add the django-countries dropdown.
 - [Django](https://www.djangoproject.com/): web framework version 3.0.8